Join the TexTESOL V Board!

 RITA DEYOE-CHIULLAN

-She teaches graduate online courses for the American College of Education where she has written online masters and doctoral courses in linguistics, and she is Chair or Committee for ten doctoral dissertation writers.
-She was recently honored as Faculty Celebrity for 2019 at ACE.
-Her most recent publication was Deyoe-Chiullán, R. & Franke, J. with Kane, K., Catanzaro, R., & Filzer, P. (2020).
-“The Genius Course–A Dialog with Commentaries.”
-TexELT: Texas English Language Teaching, 9(1), 46-70.
-Volume 9 of Texas English Language Teaching (TexELT), which she edits under the sponsorship of the TexTESOL V Board, where she serves as Publications Coordinator,
+Dr. Deyoe-Chiullán has taught bilingual students of all ages in the U.S. and Colombia since 1968.
+She teaches graduate online courses for the American College of Education where she has written online masters and doctoral courses in linguistics, and she has served as Chair or Committee for ten doctoral dissertation writers.
+She was honored as Faculty Celebrity for 2019 at ACE.
+Her most recent publication was Deyoe-Chiullán, R. (2023).
+Keeping Promises, Reviewing Resources.
+TexELT: Texas English Language Teaching, 12(1), 33-36.

 PUBLICATIONS COPY COORDINATOR